epsi-rns/circleci-pelican/README.md

-# Pelican Bulma Test Drive on Travis
+# Pelican Bulma Test Drive on CircleCI

 An example of Pelican site using Bulma Material Design for personal learning purpose.